1936 Venezuelan presidential election

-The 1936 Venezuelan presidential election was held in Venezuela on 28 April 1936, to elect the successor of deceased President of Venezuela Juan Vicente Gómez.
-This presidential election was indirect, that is, the voters were the deputies and senators of the Congress of Venezuela.
-The winner on this day was provisional president Eleazar López Contreras with 121 votes, 98.37% of the seats in the Congress, who was elected as president for the 1936–1943 constitutional period.
+Presidential elections were held in Venezuela on 28 April 1936 to elect the successor of the deceased Juan Vicente Gómez.
+The new president was elected by members of the Congress of Venezuela, with Eleazar López Contreras receiving 121 of the 122 votes to be elected as president for the 1936–1943 constitutional period.

 Background

 Juan Vicente Gómez (left) and Eleazar López Contreras (right) in Maracay, 1934.